Rock ‘n’ Roll

 As their records took off and the group members left high school, Davis and O’Neil were able to move the group onto the college and club scenes flourishing throughout the state.
 It was a scene dominated by a roster of just-slightly-older, very successful bands which included The Others (University of Rhode Island students who had managed to secure an RCA Records deal), The Blue Jays (Dick Domane’s R&B-oriented group), Paul Franklin’s P.F. & The Flyers, Georgie Porgie & The Cry Babies (already recording for Jubilee), the mighty Northeast Expressway, Ken Lyon’s Tombstone Blues Band featuring a young Duke Robillard, and The American Dream (a couple of years away from morphing into Benefit Street).
 The Ascots quickly took their place amongst this upper echelon of Rhode Island bands.
 They moved into opening act slots at major venues, including the Rhode Island Auditorium in Providence and college gymnasium productions at most of the local schools, and performed with an “A” list of acts including The Who, The Beach Boys, The Rascals and Herman’s Hermits.
 It seemed as if The Ascots could do no wrong and that real success was just around the corner.

-But their next release, a cover of Don Covay’s “Sookie Sookie”, which owed more than a little to Steppenwolf’s earlier cover, fell flat.
-For their next release, Pavlow and the group decided on a slight change of direction.
-The group had performed the previous year in Newport, Rhode Island, with a popular Long Island band, The Pigeons (who were on the verge of a name change to The Vanilla Fudge), and were privy to the original, slowed-down, psychedelic arrangement of The Supremes’ “You Keep Me Hanging On” which put the Fudge on the map.
+But their next release, a cover of Don Covay’s “Sookie Sookie”, fell flat.
+For their next record, Al and the group decided on a slight change of direction.
+The band had performed the previous year in Newport, Rhode Island, with a popular Long Island band, The Pigeons (who were on the verge of a name change to The Vanilla Fudge), and were privy to the original, slowed-down, psychedelic arrangement of The Supremes’ “You Keep Me Hanging On” which put the Fudge on the map.
 Taking their cue from that approach, Al and the boys cut a Fudge-styled, but nonetheless, very original-sounding version of The Kinks song, “I Need You”, with drummer Ted Medbury on lead vocal.
 The record found a home on the radio and sold out of its initial pressing just as it peaked at #10 on WICE.
 It was determined that a second pressing would probably just sit on the shelves as the record worked its way down and Super Records 105 became the last release by the original group.

 THE WHITE WASH ERA